Making Grants to Your Charities It's Easy to Support Your Favorite Causes

 Or grants can be made anonymously.

-Amount and number of charitable grants
+Amount of charitable grants

 As a result of the Pension Protection Act of 2006, some supporting organizations are no longer eligible for a Program grant.
 Grants may not be used: